nodejs/node/doc/api/fs.md

 It is the application's responsibility to close it and make sure there's no file descriptor leak.

-By default, the stream will not emit a `'close'` event after it has been destroyed.
-This is the opposite of the default for other `Writable` streams.
-Set the `emitClose` option to `true` to change this behavior.
+By default, the stream will emit a `'close'` event after it has been destroyed, like most `Writable` streams.
+Set the `emitClose` option to `false` to change this behavior.

 By providing the `fs` option it is possible to override the corresponding `fs` implementations for `open`, `write`, `writev` and `close`.
 Overriding `write()`